dharmendra9847/coolBusiness.io.github/README.md

 - Smooth Scrolling
 - Easy to customize

-If you are a **freelancer** and searching for a web hosting site then try [Cool Business](https://dharmendra9847.github.io/coolBusiness.io.github/index.html).
+If you are a **freelancer** and searching for a web cool business site then try [Cool Business](https://dharmendra9847.github.io/coolBusiness.io.github/index.html).

 ## Show your Support